We are a non-profit organization running an English school in rural Cambodia.

 If you are willing to work in any of these areas, we hope you will clarify your specific task in advance.
 Also, if you do not want to teach children, we request that you raise this concern in advance to the manager.

 Volunteers can choose a private room or shared room.
+We have a shared toilet and shower.

 We provide delicious Khmer home cooked meals - two meals per day, lunch and dinner.
-Breakfast can be bought at the market downtown or in a restaurant nearby.
+Breakfast can be bought at the market downtown or in a restaurant nearby. vegetarain and vegan foods are available.

 Help to organize transportation.